Rental payments in SDA

 Rent payments

-You and the resident can agree in the residency or rental agreement for the rent to be paid weekly, fortnightly or monthly.
+You and the resident can agree in the residency or rental agreement that the resident pays rent weekly, fortnightly or monthly.

-Residents can choose to pay their rent by a fee-free method and have the option of paying rent by Centrepay, unless the provider is the Homes Victoria, or the Homes Victoria's agent.
+Residents can pay their rent using a fee-free method or by Centrepay, unless the provider is Homes Victoria, or Homes Victoria's agent.

-An SDA provider or that person's agent must ensure that a rent payment method that incurs no additional costs (other than bank fees or account fees payable on the SDA resident's bank account) is reasonably available to the SDA resident.
+An SDA provider or their agent must ensure that a rent payment method that incurs no extra costs (other than bank fees or account fees payable on the SDA resident's bank account) is reasonably available to the SDA resident.

-An SDA provider or that person's agent must not require an SDA resident to pay rent by a cheque or other negotiable instrument that is post-dated.
-Penalty: 60 penalty units.
+An SDA provider or their agent must not require an SDA resident to pay rent by a cheque or other negotiable instrument that is post-dated.

-Before they choose a certain payment method, you must tell them about any fees they may incur by using that method.
+Before an SDA resident chooses a payment method, you must tell them about any fees they may incur by using that method.

 Residents can ask for a receipt when they pay the rent.
 If they pay you directly, you must give the resident a receipt straight away.